Eugen Kipp: Biography

-On 5 April 1908, Kipp was one of the eleven footballers who played in the debut game of the Germany national team, in an friendly against Switzerland that ended in a 3-5 loss.
+On 5 April 1908, Kipp was one of the eleven footballers who played in the debut game of the Germany national team, in a friendly against Switzerland that ended in a 3-5 loss.
 Since then, he become his country's all-time top scorer in international football with 10 goals in 18 caps (two of which as captain) between 1908 and 1913, until eventually being overtaken by several of his contemporaries.
 He scored his first and last international goal in the two games in which he was captain and both ended in losses to Austria and Switzerland.
 He only scored more than once in a single international game once, in a 3-2 win over Switzerland on 3 April 1910.
 He also represented Germany at the 1912 Summer Olympics, playing just one game.

 At club level, he spent his best years with Sportfreunde Stuttgart between 1905 and 1912, playing a pivotal role in helping the club win the 1910 Kronprinzenpokal in 1910.
 The highlight of his club career was representing Sportfreunde in the 1909 Sir Thomas Lipton Trophy, regarded by many as the first European club trophy.
 He scored his team's only goal at the tournament in a 1-2 loss to a Torino XI (a team formed from players of Juventus and Torino).